William Contreras Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 18th in the league.
+- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 17th in the league.

-- The Angels have the 13th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Angels' 4.06 team ERA ranks 13th among all league pitching staffs.

-- His most recent appearance was on Sunday against the Kansas City Royals, when the lefty went 5 2/3 innings, surrendering two earned runs while allowing seven hits.
+- The lefty's last appearance came on Tuesday against the Oakland Athletics, when he threw five innings, surrendering seven earned runs while giving up eight hits.

-- In four games this season, the 23-year-old has amassed an ERA of 4.15, with 10.4 strikeouts per nine innings.
-Opponents are batting .262 against him.
+- The 25-year-old has amassed an ERA of 10.26, with 6.5 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .382 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.